NEWVectors or files. Pick a path.Start →

 Our Pick

-End-to-end multimodal AI platform that handles ingestion, feature extraction, and retrieval across video, audio, images, PDFs, and text.
-Offers composable pipelines with advanced retrieval models like ColBERT and SPLADE.
+Multimodal AI platform with two tiers: MVS (Mixpeek Vector Store) for standalone vector search with 1M vectors free and BYO embeddings, and Managed for automatic ingestion, feature extraction, and retrieval across video, audio, images, PDFs, and text.
+Advanced retrieval with ColBERT and SPLADE.

 What Sets It Apart